SoilBGC-Datashare/sidb/Readme.md

 ## Structure

 ### Data
 This folder contains both data and metadata.
 For each incubation study, there is a [`yaml`](http://yaml.org/) file with metada, and the data is stored in a comma separated file `csv`.
+A "Readme" guide for guidance on entering new data into SIDb is also located in this folder as well as an annotated blank template file ("template_metadata.yaml"), a blank "initConditions.csv" file, and a list of the studies currently in SIDB ("studies_list.csv").

 ### Rpkg
-This folder contains an R package that can load entries from the database.
-To install, open R and run
+This folder contains an R package for loading entries from the database as well as tools for data manipulation, querying the database, and generating reports.
+To install, open R and run:

 ```R
 install.packages("devtools")